Advice For Cycle Accident Compensation Claims

 Start My Claim Online

 By Danielle Jordan.
-Last Updated 22nd September 2023.
-This is a case study guide to claiming compensation as a cyclist knocked off a bike by a car.
-In this guide, we look at an example of this type of claim, and explain how you could potentially claim compensation as a cyclist harmed by negligence.
-Read on to find out more.
+Last Updated 5th April 2024.
+This is a case study guide to making a compensation claim as a cyclist knocked off a bike by a car.
+In this guide, we look at an example of a bicycle accident claim, and explain how you could potentially claim compensation as a cyclist harmed by negligence.

 Select A Section

-1. When Could You Make A Claim For Being Knocked Off A Bike?
+1. When Could You Make A Claim For Being A Cyclist Knocked Off A Bike?

 2. £15,000 Compensation For A Cycling Claim – Case Study